-If you want to find out more for yourself, try the chat feature at DISH.com.
+If you want to find out more for yourself, try the chat feature.
 It may not be as fast as a call, but we find it much more pleasant than holding on the phone.
 Plus, with chat, you can keep a record of the conversation with the representative in case you need to reference it later.
 (If there’s no save or print option, take a screenshot.)
 So why not get comfortable, open up your laptop, put on some music, and surf the web while you chat with a representative.

 Have questions?
 Contact a representative.

 DISH currently has our highest overall rating, and for good reasons: its 2 TB Hopper DVR is awesome, and DISH’s pricing is competitive.
 Sure, customer service could be improved and the two-year contract can be a pain, but we haven’t found better deals elsewhere… yet.

 The America’s Top 120 package is what we want

 If we were to choose a TV package, we’d go with the less expensive America’s Top 120, but spring for the Hopper DVR (no pun intended).
 America’s Top 120 covers most of the shows we’re interested in, and the Hopper would let us record them all.
 America’s Top 200 and Top 250 had plenty more channels, but many were less-popular sports or niche channels.
 If you want all the sports channels, we understand paying more for America’s Top 200 or Top 250.
 (We do know someone who’s switching to DISH just for the PAC-12 Network, so we know you’re out there.)